 THE OFFICE OF THE REGISTRAR WILL OPEN AT 9 A.M.
-EVERY SECOND WEDNESDAY OF THE MONTH TO ALLOW FOR OUR MONTHLY PLANNING MEETINGS.
-WE ARE VERY SORRY FOR THIS INCONVENIENCE.
+EVERY FRIDAY TO ALLOW FOR STAFF DEVELOPMENT.
+WE ARE VERY SORRY FOR THE INCONVENIENCE.

 Welcome to the website for the Office of the Registrar at UNC Pembroke!